fr4nki/use-show-up/README.md

 This library contains two necessary React components:

-- UseShowUpProvider _component_
+- UseShowUpProvider [optional] _component_
 - useShowUp _hook_

 ### useShowUp
-hook should be placed in the functional component.
+Hook should be placed in the functional component.
+All passed props overrides Provider props if Provider exists.

 #### API